Palestinians: Israeli troops kill 10 in West Bank violence

 Both accused the military of firing tear gas at the pediatric ward of a hospital, causing children to choke.
 Video at the hospital showed women carrying children into a corridor.

-The military said forces closed roads to facilitate their operation, which may have complicated rescue efforts, and that tear gas had likely wafted into the hospital from the clashes nearby.
+The military said forces closed roads to aid the operation, which may have complicated rescue efforts, and that tear gas had likely wafted into the hospital from nearby clashes.

-The Palestinian Health Ministry identified the 61-year-old woman killed as Magda Obaid, and the Israeli military said it was looking into reports of her death.
-Health officials identified the eight other dead as men ranging in age from 18 to 40.
-The Al-Aqsa Martyrs’ Brigade — an armed militia affiliated with Fatah, the secular political party that controls the Palestinian Authority — claimed one of the dead, Izz al-Din Salahat, as a fighter.
-The ministry said at least 20 people were wounded.

-According to Israeli rights group B’Tselem, May 14, 2021, was the deadliest day in the West Bank since 2002.
-Thirteen Palestinians were killed that day in various confrontations.
-But Thursday marked the single bloodiest incursion since 2002, during an intense wave of violence known as the Second Intifada, or Palestinian uprising, which left scars still visible in Jenin.
+The Israeli rights group B’Tselem said Thursday marked the single bloodiest West Bank incursion since 2002, at the height of an intense wave of violence known as the Second Intifada, or Palestinian uprising, which left scars still visible in Jenin.

 “We ask that the international community help the Palestinians against this extremist right-wing government and protect our citizens,” said Rajoub, the Jenin governor.

 U.N.
-Middle East envoy Tor Wennesland said he was “deeply alarmed and saddened” by the violence and urged calm.
+Middle East envoy Tor Wennesland said he was “deeply alarmed and saddened” by the violence.
 Condemnations came from the Organization of Islamic Cooperation and Turkey, which recently reestablished full diplomatic ties with Israel, as well as from neighboring Jordan.

+Saudi Arabia criticized the raid, saying it rejected the “serious violations of international law by the Israeli occupation forces.”
+Qatar, Kuwait and Oman added condemnations.

 “The response of the resistance to what happened today in Jenin camp will not be delayed,” warned top Hamas official Saleh Arouri.